dstebila/draft-stebila-tls-hybrid-design/draft-hybridization-tls.md

 - Which next-generation algorithms to use in TLS 1.3, nor algorithm identifiers nor encoding mechanisms for next-generation algorithms.
 (The outcomes of the NIST Post-Quantum Cryptography Standardization Project will inform this choice.)
 - Authentication using next-generation algorithms.
 (If a cryptographic assumption is broken due to the advent of a quantum computer or some other cryptanalytic breakthrough, confidentiality of information can be broken retroactively by any adversary who has passively recorded handshakes and encrypted communications.
 But session authentication cannot be retroactively broken.)

+## Goals

+- Backwards compatibility
+- No extra round trips
+- No duplicate information

+Scenarios:

+- New client, new server
+- New client, old server
+- Old client, new server

 ## Related work

 Experimental implementations: